 Strict heath and safety regulations are enforced to minimise the potential for accidents at work.
 In addition, entry and exit to the site is strictly controlled.
-A commitment to health and safety lies at the core of Marchwood Power’s business, as well as that of ESB International and Scottish & Southern Energy.
+A commitment to health and safety lies at the core of Marchwood Power’s business.

 We operate a robust Health & Safety Management System externally certified as meeting the requirements of the BS OHSAS 18001:2007 standard.

 Will Marchwood will be able to benefit from the discharge of waste heat from the station for local heating?

 The plant is state-of-the-art with an energy conversion efficiency of 58%.
 The steam cycle dictates that waste heat is only available at about 40°C, too low to be useful for local heating.
 The temperature of the cooling water passed through the plant is raised by a small amount but it is negligible in the context of the volume of water in the estuary.

 Why is water from the Test Estuary to be used for cooling?

 Direct cooling using sea or river water is optimum from the point of view of efficiency, and is therefore preferable from an overall environmental perspective.
 One of the reasons for the selection of the site at Marchwood was the existence of the cooling water intake and outfall from the original station, which have been refurbished and reused.

 How is Marchwood Power supporting the local community?

 Marchwood Power is providing appropriate support to the Marchwood area (in-kind and financial) with a particular focus towards energy, the environment and education.